akvo/akvo-rsr/doc/components/results_framework/result.md

 ### Impact

 A change at the level of end-users, communities, or constituents.
-Impact is in our sphre of interest, but we can only contribute to it.
+Impact is in our sphere of interest, but we can only contribute to it.

 ### Other